 The information below is based on the following data on fixed versions.

-[stretch] - golang-1.8 <ignored> (Minor issue, would require builds of all go packages in stable)
+[stretch] - golang-1.8 <ignored> (Minor issue, would require rebuilds of affected go-based packages in stable)

-[stretch] - golang-1.7 <ignored> (Minor issue, would require builds of all go packages in stable)
+[stretch] - golang-1.7 <ignored> (Minor issue, would require rebuilds of affected go-based packages in stable)

 [wheezy] - golang <not-affected> (Vulnerable code not present, no ASM implementation of the p256 elliptic curve)